-Loyan Beausoleil is the school’s director and head teacher of the Green Room.
+Loyan Beausoleil is the school’s director and head teacher of the Orange Room.
 She has been with UPNS since 1999.
 Loyan holds a BFA from the University of Oregon and an M.S.Ed. from Bank Street College of Education.
 Loyan also holds the New York State Children’s Program Administrator credential.
 She has published on children and trauma, play and separation anxiety with the National Association for the Education of Young Children, Concerned Educators Allied for a Safe Environment and Bank Street College of Education.
 She also has a strong background in art, having worked as an art teacher, a studio artist and in the theater and fashion industries.

-Jorge Suren, Assistant Teacher
+Jorge Suren, Co-Teacher

-Natalie Siregar, Assistant Teacher
+Natalie Siregar, Head Teacher

 In 2015, Natalie joined the UPNS team as the Blue Room’s assistant teacher.
 Coincidentally, Natalie spent 3 years prior teaching in another “Blue Room” at a neighborhood nursery in the upper west side and has experience working with 2-5 year olds in an inclusion classroom setting.
-Natalie graduated from Hunter College in 2013 with a MS in early childhood education.
+Natalie graduated from Hunter College in 2013 with a MS in Early Childhood Education.
 She lives a hop, skip and a jump from UPNS and is a native of the lower east side where she currently resides.
 Natalie loves well-crafted children’s books, a good cup of coffee, quiet times and ah-ha moments.
 In her spare time, she enjoys spending time with loved ones, mentoring amazing teens from her church and exploring new places both near and far.